Creative Therapies at

 Art therapy has been around since the 1940s, but many people don’t understand what it entails or what the benefits are.
 Art therapy is a form of psychotherapy that encourages people to explore feelings, perceptions and imagination through visual art.
 The focus is not on the pictures or objects being created, but on the feelings and emotions that are revealed through the creative process.
 Often people find a voice through art that they didn’t know they had.

 Art therapy is part of all treatment programs at Silver Hill.
-The Chronic Pain and Recovery Center creates masks when they enter the program and before they leave.
-The first mask represents how they feel at the beginning of the program and the second one illustrates how they feel at the end.
 Patients in the eating disorder program incorporate scales into their art.
 The end result is a scale that focuses on positive messages, not a number.
 Our Adolescent Transitional Living Program collaborates with the Silvermine Art Center to help teens find their inner artist.
 Watch a short video of art therapy in action.

 Even if patients don’t think they have any artistic talent, everyone is encouraged to try.
 Often people surprise themselves.
 Katie Wieting, ATR-BC, LCAT, the art therapist at Silver Hill, explains that many patients forget about their pain and/or feelings while they are engaged in creating a piece of art.
 The process helps them practice mindfulness and visualize reality.
 At the end of the session everyone is encouraged to talk about their piece with the group.
 Although this is voluntary, patients who participate in the discussion often gain more insight into the psychological issues being portrayed through the art.